WebOrigami/docs/src/content/framework/tutorial.md

 **Example:** The following formula uses the team data as the basis for a new virtual folder called `locations`.
 This will contain a virtual file for each person in teamData.yaml.
 Each virtual file will just contain the name of a single location.

 ```
-locations = map(teamData.yaml, =./location)
+locations = map(teamData.yaml, =location)
 ```

-The `locations` formula says: for each entry in `teamData.yaml`, evaluate the expression `=./location`.
+The `locations` formula says: for each entry in `teamData.yaml`, evaluate the expression `=location`.
 That last bit defines a little unnamed function.
 It will be evaluated in the context of a team member and return the person's location.

 The result of the above will be a new virtual folder called `locations` with the same keys (names) as `teamData.yaml`.
 Since the top level of `teamData.yaml` is an array, the keys will be integers.